 Applications may be acquired from the financial aid office of the private institution the student plans to attend.
 Completed applications must be submitted to the financial aid office of the institution on, or before, July 31 prior to the fall semester of enrollment.
 Applications submitted after July 31, but no later than December 1, will be considered for an award only if funds are available.

-While this document does not cover all of the eligibility requirements, the basic criteria are:
+While this page does not cover all of the eligibility requirements, the basic criteria are:

-- Be a Virginia student as determined by 1) meeting domiciliary resident of Virginia as defined by the Code of Virginia §23-7.4 and augmented by the Domicile Guidelines, 2) meeting the military dependent requirements under § 23.1-505 or 3) meeting the Tuition Equity provision requirements under § 23.1-505.1;
+- Be a Virginia student as determined by 1) meeting domiciliary resident of Virginia as defined by the Code of Virginia §23.1-502 and augmented by the Domicile Guidelines, 2) meeting the military dependent requirements under § 23.1-505 or 3) meeting the Tuition Equity provision requirements under § 23.1-505.1;

 - Be enrolled full-time as an undergraduate, graduate, or professional student; and